asnassif/tableau-challenge/README.md

 <hr>

-## By further analyzing the data, some intersting facts were uncoverd, which may have a dirct impact on the profitability per customer, which needs futher analysis and launching marketing campaigns to attract different customer segments:
+## By further analyzing the data, some interesting  facts were uncovered, which may have a direct impact on the profitability per customer, which may need further analysis and launching marketing campaigns to attract different customer segments:

 ### Average Trip Duration (Subscribers + Un-Subscribers):